Davidyang117/paychains-program-library/docs/src/stake-pool/cli.md

 To make reading easier, the tool will not show balances that cannot be touched by the stake pool.
-The stake account `5AaobwjccyHnXhFCd24uiX6VqPjXE3Ry4o92fJjqqjAr`, delegated to `J3xu64PWShcMen99kU3igxtwbke2Nwfo8pkZNRgrq66H`, actually has a balance of 0.00328288 SOL, but since this is the minimum required amount, it is not shown by the CLI.
+The stake account `5AaobwjccyHnXhFCd24uiX6VqPjXE3Ry4o92fJjqqjAr`, delegated to `J3xu64PWShcMen99kU3igxtwbke2Nwfo8pkZNRgrq66H`, actually has a balance of 0.00328288 PAY, but since this is the minimum required amount, it is not shown by the CLI.

 ### Remove validator stake account